esaric5/BloggingPlatform/README.md

 ## Recommended tools
-To follow up with these instruction use:
+To follow up with these instructions use:
 * Visual Studio 2017
 * Microsoft SQL Server 2019
 * Microsoft SQL Server Managment Studio (SMSS)

-For addition information you can email me at *esaric5@gmail.com*
+For additional information you can email me at *esaric5@gmail.com*

 ## Build and Run Instructions
 To run this solution follow these steps: